Mesmerising Beauty of County Sligo

 But it is still a place where its history and traditions have not been compromised.
 This offers the best of both worlds for people who want something modern and those looking to explore history.

-So, if you’re planning to head to County Sligo then their capital city is a must.
-Sligo is more than just a pretty place it offers a range of amenities including local attractions and historical sites.
+So, if you plan to head to County Sligo, their capital city is a must.
+Sligo is more than just a pretty place.
+It offers a range of amenities, including local attractions and historical sites.

 Attractions in County Sligo